tughi/recode/Thoughts.md

         }
     }

-If a template has accepts block-parameters, these blocks get inlined within the template's body.
+If a macro accepts block-parameters, these blocks are treated as macros and get inlined within the macros's body.

-The last block-parameter can be inlined after the template _invocation_.
+The last block-parameter can be declared after the macro _invocation_.

     list.for_each() {
         stdout.write(item)